 - produces little to no oil

 - a transparent look where you can visibly see blue blood vessels underneath the skin’s surface.
 (As for red and dilated capillaries, these can also be seen in all types of skin, not just thin ones.
 Read how to treat and prevent broken blood vessels)

-- sensitivity where the skin can get easily uncomfortable and irritated with a stinging sensation from products or when itchy fabrics touch the skin.
-(This is due to the nerve endings being closer to the surface)
+- sensitivity where the skin can get easily uncomfortable and irritated from products or when itchy fabrics touch the skin.
+(This is due to the nerve endings being closer to the surface.)

-In summary, do your skin a favor and start using a vitamin A product because honestly, it’s one of the best biologically active ingredients (backed by decades of scientific proof) for its ability to make pores appear smaller, fade sun spots and hyperpigmentation, as well as plumping lines and wrinkles.
-However, go easy and always consult with a trusted skin care professional who can develop the perfect routine for your unique type of skin so you can get the very best results.
-Take my Skin Type Quiz to learn more about your skin and which products from my line are best for you.
+In summary, do your skin a favor and start using a vitamin A product.
+It’s one of the best biologically active ingredients (backed by decades of scientific proof), for its ability to make pores appear smaller, fade sun spots and hyperpigmentation, as well as plumping lines and wrinkles.
+However, go easy with prescription retinoids so you can train your skin to tolerate it.
+If you need expert skin advice, schedule a virtual consultation.